alewin/koci-blog/content/posts/2019-12-02-cost-savings-google-maps-services/index.md

 ## 9. Geocoding API

-Using the `PlacesService` or the `Autocomplete` we can benefit from automatic corrections to search for addresses.
+Using the `PlacesService` or the `Autocomplete` we can benefit from automatic address search corrections.

 **Example**:

 Google correct any user typo, with `PlacesService` or `Autocomplete`
 > Ro**n**e, Italy ==> Ro**m**e, Italy // place_id: ChIJN1t_tDeuEmsRUsoyG83frY4

-Once the user has specified the **address**, to retrieve more information and **details** about the location, an additional call must be made, specifying the `place_id` of the searched address.
+Once the user has specified the **address**, to retrieve more information and **details** about the location, an additional request must be made, specifying the `place_id` of the searched address.

 **Example** `PlaceServices`